redbadger/K6-starter-suite/README.md

 - Runs within a GitHub Actions workflow on every push (this could be amended to every Pull Request or merge to master)
 - Fails if the threshold for performance is not met, consequentally failing the build
 - Prevents degradations in performance making their way into master
 - Sends graphical output to the cloud for displaying on K6's dashboards - https://app.k6.io/ (This will require you to set up a trial account, which allows for 50 test runs.
 Alternatively, the results can be output to the console, Grafana via InfluxDB, or as a JSON file)

+## What is this suite not?
+This is not designed to replace a comprehensive performance test, it is meant to supplement one with a continuous testing approach.
+By shifting performance testing into the build pipeline, a team can be confident that their application is at least performant and that no degradations are being introduced with new changes.
+This, in turn, should make a subsequent larger scale performance test more routine in future.

 ## Possibility of expanding the suite
 - 10 requests over the course of 10 seconds is very low - you may want to tailor this to your needs, while retaining the fast feedback loop of a short test